If you are an accountant and want to find passive income ideas that will supplement earnings from your primary job, you are in the right place.

 Now it’s important to note that setting up your blogging website is not passive.
 Neither is researching the right topics for your posts or writing the actual posts.
 All of that requires work.
 But once you are up and running, the payoff can be awesome.

-If you have a stable of good content on your website that is generating traffic, you can start monetizing that website through display ads, affiliate links (which are customized links to products you are promoting) and even informational courses or eBooks.
+If you have a bunch of good articles that are generating traffic, you can start monetizing your blog through two main channels: (i) display ads and (ii) affiliate links (which are customized links to products you are promoting).
+If you want to expand your monetization options even further, you can create informational courses or ebooks and market them on your blog too.

 At that point, the business is almost completely passive.